Position paper: ecosystem-based approach for Maritime Spatial Planning in the EU

 WWF calls on the EU and its Member States to:

-Lead on the protection and conservation of marine ecosystems on which all marine sectors ultimately depend;
+Lead on the protection and conservation of marine ecosystems on which all maritime sectors ultimately depend;

 Urge all EU Member States to intensify efforts to safeguard marine biodiversity and restore ocean health; and